EricThomson/PySideSummer/README.md

 ####To Do:
-1. Chapter 10 [translation underway]
+1. Chapter 11 [translation underway]
-7. Chapter 11
 8. Chapter 12
 9. Chapter 13
 10. Chapter 14